tarunkumar519/blog/content/posts/how i backup my passwords.md

 There are password managers that store all our passwords and lock them with one simple master password.

-The encryption is so strong in modern password managers that if you forger your master password, your account is locked forever.
+The encryption is so strong in modern password managers that if you forget your master password, your account is locked forever.
 Only you have access to your passwords.

 ## Why i self-host password manager